endrebak/ucsc-fetch/README.rst

     $: python fetch_ucsc.py --regions <regions file> --tracks <tracks file> --browser_config <browser config file>

-In order to use this script, you need to edit and customize three files.
+In order to use this script, you need to edit and customize three files: the Regions file, the Tracks file, and the Browser config file.
+Most of these have default values included in this distribution, but be sure to change your **email address** in the Browser config file, otherwise the script will refuse to work.

 the Regions file
 ----------------